 Bolivia hasn’t always been a landlocked country.
-Many years ago it’s borders stretched all the way to the Pacific Ocean, occupying a vast desert landscape once known as Litoral.
-Unfortunately Bolivia lost their precious coastline to Chile in one of the most famous South American conflicts: The Battle of the Pacific.
+Many years ago, its borders stretched all the way to the Pacific Ocean, occupying a vast desert landscape once known as Litoral.
+Sadly, Bolivia lost its precious coastline to Chile in one of the most bloody South American conflicts in history: The Battle of the Pacific.

-In the early 1800’s Chile, Bolivia and Peru were in the process of forming independent nations after the fall of the Spanish Empire.
-But it didn’t take long for the new countries to start bickering between themselves.
-Tension began to build over various political and economic disputes.
+In the early 1800’s, Chile, Bolivia, and Peru were in the process of forming independent nations after the fall of the Spanish Empire.
+But it didn’t take long for the new countries to start bickering among themselves, with tensions starting to build over various political and economic disputes.

 But the War of the Pacific wasn’t over yet.
 Chile warned Peru not to get involved, urging them to sign a treaty declaring neutrality.
-Peru considered their options, but ending up siding with Bolivia because they already had a secret treaty promising to military assistance in these situations.
-However, Chile was clearly the superior military power and dominated Peru so severely that they eventually reached and occupied the capital Lima.
+Peru considered their options, but ended up siding with Bolivia because they already had a secret treaty promising military assistance in these kind of situations.
+Despite this new alliance, Chile still had superior military power and dominated Peru so severely that they eventually reached and occupied the capital of Lima.

 Once Bolivia and Peru knew they had been defeated, they signed separate peace treaties with Chile.
-Bolivia’s treaty relinquished the entire Bolivian coastline in exchange for Chile constructing a railway line between Arica and La Paz.
-The railway has since fallen into disrepair.
+Bolivia’s treaty relinquished the entire Bolivian coastline in exchange for Chile constructing a railway line between Arica and La Paz, a railway that has sadly since fallen into disrepair.

-Many of the parades and media coverage are ultimately to sooth an injured national pride.
+Many of the parades are ultimately to sooth an injured national pride.
 To put it simply, Bolivians don’t like to think they were outsmarted and overpowered by their Chilean counterparts.
 Having said that, there are significant economic advantages in reclaiming lost land.

-While Guano can now be cheaply synthesized and Potassium Nitrate is not as sought after as it used to be, there is still untold wealth in the form of copper and other minerals hidden under the barren desert floor.
-Chucuicamata near Calama for example, is the biggest open cut copper mine in the world.
-In fact, Chile’s entire prosperous economy depends heavily on the resource rich lands of the north.
+While guano can now be cheaply synthesized and Potassium Nitrate is not as sought after as it once was, there is still untold wealth in the form of copper and other minerals hidden underneath the barren desert floor.
+Chucuicamata near Calama, for example, is the biggest open cut copper mine in the world.
+In fact, Chile’s prosperous economy depends heavily on the resource rich lands of the north.